awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

    aws batch register-job-definition --cli-input-json file://print-color-job-def.json
    ```

-## Step 4: Submit an AWS Batch Array Job<a name="submit-array-job"></a>
+## Step 4: Submit an AWS Batch array job<a name="submit-array-job"></a>

-After you have registered your job definition, you can submit an AWS Batch array job that uses your new container image\.
+After you registered your job definition, you can submit an AWS Batch array job that uses your new container image\.

 **To submit an AWS Batch array job**

-1. Create a file called `print-color-job.json` in your workspace directory and paste the contents below into it\.
+1. Create a file named `print-color-job.json` in your workspace directory and paste the following into it\.
 **Note**
-This example assumes the default job queue name that is created by the AWS Batch first\-run wizard\.
+This example assumes the default job queue name that's created by the AWS Batch first\-run wizard\.
 If your job queue name is different, replace the `first-run-job-queue` name with your job queue name\.

    ```
    {